Abdullah3553/wirelessbox/README.md

 # JL AC23B Bluetooth audio decoder
   * The Internal design of the circuit was not provided by the manufacturer company ( ZhuHai Jieli Technology Ltd )
-  * However, I found the SDK of a similar chip ( called AC63 found that does the exact functionallty of AC23B  ).
-Check the referances down below.
-Also, AC6925A is another model from the same company that have the same functionallty of the used AC23B chip in this project.
-Check the referances for the schematic and the datasheet.
+  * However, I found the SDK of a similar chip ( called AC63 found that does the exact functionality of AC23B  ).
+Check the references down below.
+Also, AC6925A is another model from the same company that have the same functionality of the used AC23B chip in this project.
+Check the references for the schematic and the data sheet.
   * I did not include the actual schematic in here because it needs more testing and validation to ensure that AC23B has the same internal design as the AC6925A chip.
-  * I have tried to contatc the manufacturer company via the email but they refused to share any datasheet with me because i'm not working under any company :"( .
+  * I have tried to contact the manufacturer company via the email but they refused to share any data sheet with me because i'm not working under any company :"( .
   # The docs are still under construction.
 Further details will continually be provided.